bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-05-03-newsletter.md

 lang: en
 ---
-This week's newsletter summarizes an analysis of using a flexible covenent design to reimplement the `OP_VAULT` proposal, summarizes a post about signature adaptor security, and relays a job announcement that may be particularly interesting to some readers.
+This week's newsletter summarizes an analysis of using a flexible covenant design to reimplement the `OP_VAULT` proposal, summarizes a post about signature adaptor security, and relays a job announcement that may be particularly interesting to some readers.
 Also included are our regular sections describing new releases, release candidates, and